 Nervous Libyans ready for first taste of democracy

-The election will be closely watched around the world by both supporters and critics of NATO's bombing campaign that helped underpin an "Arab Spring" uprising which ended Gaddafi's dictatorship and finally claimed his life.
+The election will be closely watched around the world by both supporters and critics of NATO's bombing campaign that helped underpin an "Arab Spring" uprising that ended Gaddafi's dictatorship and finally claimed his life.

 Yet for many of the 2.7 million registered voters, excitement about a first taste of democracy is mingled with fear that it will be hijacked by the militias, often with regional loyalties, who have flourished amid prevailing lawlessness.

-"This is a new beginning for us, we are learning democracy," said Tarek Mabrouk, a shop keeper in Tripoli.
+"This is a new beginning for us, we are learning democracy," said Tarek Mabrouk, a shopkeeper in Tripoli.
 "We all hope that it will go well so we can move forward."

-Once the country's new constitution is drafted, a referendum will be held and, if it establishes a parliamentary system, a full legislative poll will be held within six months.
+Once the new constitution is drafted, a referendum will be held and, if it establishes a parliamentary system, a full legislative poll will be held within six months.